Trump's pick for Joint Chiefs chairman vows to be apolitical and addresses Signal chat

 At his confirmation hearing to become the top U.S. military officer, he said he would be candid in his advice to Trump and vowed to be apolitical.
 While Caine stopped short of criticizing top leaders for using a Signal chat to discuss plans for an attack against Yemen's Houthi rebels, he told senators during questioning that he always communicates in proper channels.

-Democrats noted that Caine was nominated after Trump fired Gen. CQ Brown Jr. in a purge of generals viewed by the president and Defense Secretary Pete Hegseth as endorsing diversity, equity and inclusion in the ranks.
+He was asked how he would react if ordered to direct the military to do something potentially illegal, such as being used against civilians in domestic law enforcement.
+“Will you stand up and push back?”
+Michigan Democratic Sen. Elissa Slotkin asked.

-“I trust that you understand the fraught situation within which you have been nominated to be chairman of the Joint Chiefs," said Sen. Jack Reed, senior Democrat on the Senate Armed Services Committee.
-“In this regard, your distinguished record of service is encouraging.”
+“Senator, I think that's the duty and the job that I have, yes,” Caine said.

-The committee chairman, Mississippi Republican Sen. Roger Wicker, said he's convinced Caine sees his job as nonpartisan.
+Sen. Roger Wicker, Republican chairman of the committee, said he's convinced Caine sees the job as nonpartisan.

 "We can argue politics up here on the dais, but I expect General Caine to stay out of it no matter the subject,” he said.